sspringer82/nodeCsvDb/README.md

 heavily relies on promises.

 # API
+## CsvDb(filename, columns)
+Create a file handle to access the database
 ## get(id)
 Read either all data of a certain file or just one data set.
 The output is an array containing one or more objects, depending on what was fetched.